-1. General
+1. GENERAL

-Lion Asiapac Limited (the "Company") is listed on the Singapore Exchange and incorporated and domiciled in Singapore.
+Lion Asiapac Limited (the "Company") is incorporated and domiciled in Singapore and is a public company listed on the Singapore Exchange.
 The address of its registered office is 10 Arumugam Road, #10-00 Lion Building A, Singapore 409957.

 The principal activity of the Company is that of investment holding.
 The principal activities of its subsidiaries consist of investment holding as well as the design-in and distribution of semiconductors and related components, limestone processing and scrap metal trading.
+The automotive component trading business was inactive during the current financial year ended 30 June 2008.